 After a quick nap on our comfy sunbeds by our private plunge pool, we dressed for dinner at Elements, the Canaves Oia Epitome’s fine dining restaurant.
 We enjoyed stunning sunset views while indulging in a seven-course degustation menu that will long be remembered as one of our top all-time dining experiences.

 On our first full day in Santorini, we decided to explore the gorgeous town of Oia.
 Just a 10-minute walk (or short hotel shuttle ride) away, we were advised to get an early start to get to experience town before the crowds of day-trippers arrived.
-Luckily, the visitors in 2021 are just a fraction of 2019 numbers, so we had until noon before the streets started getting even a little crowded.
+Luckily, we visited early in the season and before cruise ships started returning to the Greek Islands, so we had until noon before the streets started getting even a little crowded.

 When exploring town make sure to get off the main pedestrian street and poke into the small alleys and wander through the streets that overlook the caldera.
 If you get hot or hungry, stop in for a cold drink at Terpsi n Oia, which has a rooftop terrace with incredible views.